Using alternative compilers or dependencies¶

 ^openmpi

 dependency.
-But it is also possible to compile against
+But it is also possible to compile using the

-Let's take Gromacs as a simple example.
-The default centrally installed CPU-only
+Let's take LAMMPS as a simple example.
+The default centrally installed CPU

-module) has been compiled against Open MPI, using the
+modules) have been compiled using GCC and Open MPI, using

 Let's run a spec